Sigil (computer programming): Sigil use in some languages

 In Objective-C, string literals preceded with "@" are instances of the object type NSString or, since clang v3.1 / LLVM v4.0, NSNumber, NSArray or NSDictionary.
 The prefix @ is also used on the keywords interface, implementation, and end to express the structure of class definitions.
 Within class declarations and definitions as well, a prefix of - is used to indicate member methods and variables, while prefix + indicates class elements.

 In the PHP language, which was largely inspired by Perl, "$" precedes any variable name.
 Names not prefixed by this are considered constants, functions or class names (or interface or trait names, which share the same namespace as classes).

 PILOT uses "$" for buffers (string variables), "#" for integer variables, and "*" for program labels.

-Python uses a "@" prefix, called pie syntax, for application of decorators and a "__" prefix, called dunder, for "private" attributes.
+Python uses a "__" prefix, called dunder, for "private" attributes.

 In Ruby, ordinary variables lack sigils, but "$" is prefixed to global variables, "@" is prefixed to instance variables, and "@@" is prefixed to class variables.
-Ruby also uses (strictly conventional) suffix sigils: "?" indicates a predicate method returning (usually) a boolean value, and "!" indicates that the method may have a potentially unexpected effect and needs to be handled with care.
+Ruby also allows (strictly conventional) suffix sigils: "?" indicates a predicate method returning a boolean or a truthy or falsy value, and "!" indicates that the method may have a potentially unexpected effect and needs to be handled with care.

 In Scheme, by convention, the names of procedures that always return a boolean value usually end in "?".
 Likewise, the names of procedures that store values into parts of previously allocated Scheme objects (such as pairs, vectors, or strings) usually end in "!".

 Standard ML uses the prefix sigil "'" on a variable that refers to a type.
 If the sigil is doubled, it refers to a type for which equality is defined.
 The "'" character may also appear within or at the end of a variable, in which case it has no special meaning.

 In Transact-SQL, "@" precedes a local variable or parameter name.
 System functions (previously known as global variables) are distinguished by a "@@" prefix.
 The scope of temporary tables is indicated by the prefix "#" designating local and "##" designating global.

 In Windows PowerShell, which was partly inspired by Unix shells and Perl, variable names are prefixed by the "$" sigil.